gurumojo/text/neurodiversity/identity.md

 nearly as much as the ever-present assumption I ever projected that identity into the world in the first place.

-I've got the legs for dresses and heels, even college boys have hurled catcalls before facial hair came into focus and they threatened violence.
+I've got the legs for dresses and heels.
+Even college boys have hurled catcalls before facial hair came into focus and they threatened violence.
 I also clean up and fill out a tux pretty well.
 So, why not both, or neither?